OutSystems/AzureARMTemplates/README.md

 - The Azure SQL Server admin username MUST BE different from the VM admin username.
 - When installing OutSystems 10 leave the Database Log parameter empty.
+- Always validate if you already have your own Virtual Network to deploy on or if you need to use one of the auxiliary templates (bottom of this read.me)

 ### 5. Single Environment